27 Feb Injury Cases Against Landlords: What You Need To Know

 Who Can File a Lawsuit Against a Landlord?

-If you live on a rental property, you can file a personal injury claim against a landlord.
+If you live on a rental property, you can file a personal injury case against a landlord.
 However, these aren’t the only people who can file a lawsuit against them.
 If you are injured on rental property in an accident, then you can file.
 If you’re a tenant, a person visiting a tenant, a business visitor, and trespassers, then you can sue for your injuries.

-When you are injured in an accident and file a claim, you typically seek to recover compensatory damages.
+When you are injured in an accident and file a case, you typically seek to recover compensatory damages.
 These cover the losses you sustained from your injuries.
 This can include medical bills, lost wages, lost earning capacity, and pain and suffering.

 When Should You File a Claim?

-Each state has a statute of limitation where you have a limited time to file a lawsuit.
+Each state has a statute of limitations where you have a limited time to file a lawsuit.
 In Oklahoma, the statute of limitations is standardly two years.
 If you don’t file a lawsuit within this time frame, it can be easily dismissed.

 Truskett Law: Your Personal Injury Lawyer

-If you’re looking for a personal injury lawyer to help you file a claim against your landlord, Truskett Law is here to help!
+If you’re looking for a personal injury lawyer to help you make a case against your landlord, Truskett Law is here to help!
 We proudly serve the Tulsa community and strive to help our clients win their personal injury cases.
 By meeting with us or calling us, we can help determine the best course of action for you.
 We care for you very deeply, and every case that crosses our path!
 Our dedicated lawyers have over 13 years of experience exclusively in personal injury law.
 Contact us for a free personal injury claim consultation.